The Human Needs Food Pantry is located at 9 Label Street in Montclair.

 * We rely solely on the generosity of individuals, community groups, and foundations; no monies are received from federal, state, or municipal governments for the purchase of food.
 We are a 501(c)(3) non-profit, so your donation is fully tax-deductible.

 * About 90% of the funds we raise goes directly to providing food to those in need.

 * Due to physical disabilities, many of those eligible for our services are not able to pick up the groceries we provide.
 We have a home delivery program in place for them--currently, we deliver food to 220 households every week.

 * We are the largest suburban food pantry in Essex County, serving registered clients from 14 towns.

 * We distribute over 2,600 bags of groceries every week.
 In 2016, we distributed 32,888 bags of groceries--916,000 pounds of food, worth more than $631,000.

 * We give away approximately 250 large bags of clothing and household goods per month to our clients through our "Upstairs" clothing program.

-* We distributed 867 turkeys at Thanksgiving in 2017.
-Every HNFP client household received one, and we shared our surplus with local organizations that needed them.
+* We distributed 951 turkeys at Thanksgiving in 2018—a new record!
+Every HNFP client household received one, and we shared our surplus with local organizations that needed them, as well as any walk-ins who came to our door on our last day of service before the holiday.